PMI and ISM Manufacturing Index

 |---|---|

-| Above 60 | Significant price pressures |
+| Above 60 | Significant price pressures (inflationary) |

 | 50–60 | Moderate price increases |

-| Below 50 | Prices falling (deflation signal) |
+| Below 50 | Prices falling (deflationary signal) |

-Supplier Deliveries: The Supply Chain Signal
+Supplier Deliveries: The Supply Chain Signal (Inverse Scale)

-Supplier deliveries works inversely to other components:
+Supplier deliveries works inversely to other components, which trips up many readers:

-- Above 50: Slower deliveries (supply constraints)
+- Above 50: Slower deliveries (supply constraints, bottlenecks)

-- Below 50: Faster deliveries (ample capacity)
+- Below 50: Faster deliveries (ample capacity, less strain)

-Pandemic example: Supplier deliveries spiked above 70 in 2021-2022 as supply chains seized up.
-By late 2024, it normalized to 50-52.
+The pandemic example made this obvious.
+Supplier deliveries spiked above 70 in 2021–2022 as supply chains seized up.
+This inflated the headline PMI, masking underlying demand weakness.
+By late 2024, it normalized to the 50–52 range, removing that distortion.

-ISM vs. S&P Global PMI
+ISM vs. S&P Global PMI (When They Disagree)

 | Dimension | ISM | S&P Global |